cormullion/Thebes.jl/docs/src/basics.md

 ## gfunctions

-The default graphical rendition of a 3D point is pretty basic.
+The default graphical rendition of a 3D point is pretty basic: a circle.
 But you can modify the graphics drawn at each location by passing a function to the `pin()` function's optional keyword argument, `gfunction` .

-Suppose you want to draw a randomly colored circle at the location, with radius 5 units.
+Suppose you want to draw a randomly colored circle at the location of each 3D point, with radius 5 units.

 ```@example
 using Thebes, Luxor # hide